-Please email our Admissions Tutor, Dr Erik Wagenaars (firstname.lastname@example.org) if you would like further information.
+Please email our Admissions Tutor, Dr Chris Murphy (email@example.com) if you would like further information.

-If you are a mature student or have any questions about non-standard or overseas qualifications, please do get in touch with Dr Erik Wagenaars.
+If you are a mature student or have any questions about non-standard or overseas qualifications, please do get in touch with Dr Chris Murphy.

 All of our Natural Sciences programmes require you to have Mathematics at A level, with the exception of our Archaeology/Biology/Environment pathway.
-This pathway requires either Mathematics or Chemistry, see our 'Applying' page for more information.
+This pathway requires either Mathematics or Chemistry.
+See more about applying to the School of Natural Sciences.

 Students who apply with A level grades (or other qualifications) that match or exceed our typical offer are likely to be made an unconditional offer (after attending an interview)

 Yes, we welcome applications from mature students.
-You may wish to email our Admissions Tutor, Dr Erik Wagenaars (email@example.com) to discuss the suitability of your qualifications, before making a formal application through UCAS.
+You may wish to email our Admissions Tutor, Dr Chris Murphy (firstname.lastname@example.org) to discuss the suitability of your qualifications, before making a formal application through UCAS.